bioinfo-pf-curie/smartseq3/docs/output.md

 ### Alignment

 [STAR](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) software is used to aligned reads to a reference genome.
-Alignment statistics show the total number of reads in each sample and their alignment results as follow :
+Alignment statistics show the total number of reads in each sample and their alignment results.

 ![MultiQC - Star stats plot](images/star_alignment_plot.png)